Trees planted outside Vance to honor veterans

 The trees are planted on either side of the street, with each side paying tribute to the members of the military.
 One side honors those currently in the military, while the other side signifies those killed or missing in action.
 The trees are wrapped in black and yellow ribbons, with yellow representing prisoners of war and the black ribbons representing those missing in action.

-Col. Matt Astroth, vice commander of the 71st Flying Training Wing at Vance Air Force Base, said the planting of the trees is representative of the strong bond between the base and the community.
+Col. Matt Astroth, vice commander of the 71st Flying Training Wing at Vance, said the planting of the trees is representative of the strong bond between the base and the community.

 “This is just another representation, another symbol, of Enid’s support to Vance Air Force Base,” Astroth said.
 “We love the community connection we have here.”